telerik/blazor-docs/common-features/icons.md

 ## Icons List

-Here is a list of all available built-in icons in Telerik UI for Blazor.
+The [Telerik Design System](https://www.telerik.com/design-system/docs/) website provides a list of all [**built-in icons in Telerik UI for Blazor**](https://www.telerik.com/design-system/docs/foundation/iconography/icon-list/).

-To define an icon with C# syntax, remove the "k-i-" part and use a PascalCase name.
-For example, `k-i-caret-tr` will become `FontIcon.CaretTr` or `SvgIcon.CaretTr`.
+To define an icon with C# syntax, replace the **kebap-case** with **PascalCase**.
+For example, `plus-outline` should become `FontIcon.PlusOutline` or `SvgIcon.PlusOutline`.

->caption Built-in Telerik Blazor Icons

-Please allow a few seconds for all icons to render.
-It is also possible to [open the frame as a standalone web page](https://telerik.github.io/kendo-icons/).

-<iframe src="https://telerik.github.io/kendo-icons/" style="width: 100%; height: 550px;"></iframe>
+Each icon box in the icon list is clickable and reveals the following details:

+* CSS class aliases, if such exist.
+Use the CSS classes for [manual HTML rendering of font icons](#render-font-icons-with-html).
+For example `k-i-plus` is equivalent to `k-i-add`.
+The C# icon names have no aliases.
+* Unicode representation of the font icon glyph.
+For example, `\e11e` corresponds to the `plus` icon.
+* Ability to copy the glyph symbol of the font icon.
+* Ability to copy the HTML markup (`<svg>` tag) of the SVG icon.

+The icon list may contain icons, which are not available in older versions of Telerik UI for Blazor, or even in the latest one.
+Such icons will be added in the next product version.

 ## See Also